Easy Classic Deviled Eggs

 How To Make Classic Deviled Eggs

 First, cut the eggs in half lengthwise and carefully spoon or squeeze the yolks out into a separate bowl.
-Next, add all of the filling ingredients except paprika and green onions to the bowl with the yolks and using a fork or bean masher to combine all ingredients.
+Next, add all of the filling ingredients except paprika and green onions to the bowl with the yolks and use a fork or bean masher to combine all ingredients.
 Using a spoon, fill each halved egg white with the yolk mixture.
 If desired sprinkle with paprika and green onions.

 Can You Make Deviled Eggs In Advance?